- This event has passed.

-Call For Papers: Protection of Free Competition in Markets across History
+Draft Programme: Protection of Free Competition in Markets across History

 The Competition Law Scholars Forum (CLaSF) and the Facultad de Derecho of Universidad de Granada (Spain)

-invite contributions to a workshop on
+for a workshop on

 “Protection of Free Competition in Markets across History: Culture, Politics and Law”